TheTaylorLee/AdminToolbox/README.md

 ## AdminToolbox.Required Modules

 ##### ActiveDirectory
 > Active Directory Related functions.
-This module focuses on Account & Group management, & discovery.
+This module focuses on Account & Group, management & discovery.

 ##### EndpointManagement
 > Functions for management of endpoints and servers.
 This module focuses on new endpoint setups and common management tasks for them.